Tiefseetauchner/TiefDownConverter/docs/man_markdown/Chapter 2 - Description Details/Chapter 2 - Usage.md

 tiefdownconverter init mybook
 ```

-Add your Markdown files to the `Markdown/` directory, named like `Chapter 1 - Intro.md`, `Chapter 2.md`, etc.
+Add your files to the `Markdown/` directory (or the directory you specified), named like `Chapter 1 - Intro.ext`, `Chapter 2.ext`, etc.

 Convert to the default output: